 2. Give yourself time to grieve over the connection

 The rollercoaster emotional ride will continue for a while and it won’t be easy to forgive even as you wonder how to get over cheating.
-The pain is unlikely to go away soon so the feelings of shock, agitation, fear, depression and confusion will remain for a while.
+The pain is unlikely to go away soon, so it’s imperative that you accept that the feelings of shock, agitation, fear, depression and confusion will remain for a while.

 3. Get into therapy

-Get into therapy at the earliest, says Kavita.
-“You need to process all that has happened.
+How to stop thinking about being cheated on?
+Get the help that you need.
+Kavita suggests, “You need to process all that has happened.
 Once you get therapy, even if you have the flashback of the abuse or the end of the relationship, you will know how to deal with it.”